 - Expanded instrument selection includes electric pianos, strings, voices, folk instruments, and more

 The Yamaha P45 is a fantastic instrument that comes with weighted keys.
-I included this only because I wanted to also have a couple options that aren’t super expensive.
+I included this only because I wanted to also have a couple of options that aren’t super expensive.

 This instrument is fantastic and you could use this all the way into the advanced level.